 The 504 Gateway Timeout error can be hard to diagnose and fix because there’s not one specific thing that causes it.
 When troubleshooting, try different fixes and eliminate each perceived cause as you go.

-You can also use Google Search Console (GSC) to monitor errors but note that GSC cannot determine the cause.
+You can also use Google Search Console (GSC) to monitor errors but note that GSC cannot determine the exact cause.

 Common causes of 504 Gateway Timeout errors and potential fixes